Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 * `#F8F6F4`: PAMPAS (Light shades) = grey/white color
 * `#E37F61`: TERRACOTTA (Light accent) = orange / ocre color
-* `#AC5751`: MATRIX (Main brand color) = dark orange/red
+* `#AC5751`: MATRIX (Main brand color) = dark red/orange
 * `#9A8A98`: VENUS (Dark accent) = light purple/grey
 * `#3B3238`: THUNDER (Dark shades) = dark blue-grey

-Orange tones were chosen as the main brand color for `Ocuure`.
+Warm color tones were chosen as the main brand color for `Basic Vits`.
+Orange as a color represents an abundance of strength, life, and foods.
-Since it is a combination of red (physical) and yellow (emotional), orange is stimulating and bring balance.
+Since it is a combination of red (physical, blood) and yellow (emotional, light, joy), orange is an actiive and stimulating color.
-- Positive connotation : Physical comfort, food, warmth, security
+- Positive connotation : Physical comfort, food, warmth

 ### Styling

 ### Backgrounds

 ## Wireframes